zizmorcore/zizmor/docs/usage.md

 All other exit codes are currently reserved.

+## Filtering results

+There are two straightforward ways to filter `zizmor`'s results:

+1. If all you need is severity filtering (e.g. "I want only medium-severity and above results"), then you can use the `--min-severity` flag:

+    !!! tip

+        `--min-severity` is available in `v0.6.0` and later.

+     ```bash
+     # filter unknown, informational, and low findings
+     zizmor --min-severity=medium ...
+     ```

+2. If you need more advanced filtering (with nontrivial conditions or state considerations), then consider using `--format=json` and using `jq` (or a script) to perform your filtering.

+     As a starting point, here's how you can use `jq` to filter `zizmor`'s JSON output to only results that are marked as "high confidence":

+     ```bash
+     zizmor --format=json ... | jq 'map(select(.determinations.confidence == "High"))'
+     ```

 ## Ignoring results

 `zizmor`'s defaults are not always 100% right for every possible use case.